DaoZin/TracerAP/README.md

-# TracerIND
+# TracerAP

-TracerIND is a Medical History analysis and tracking tool.
+TracerAP is a Medical History analysis and tracking tool.
 Based on a Django DRF - ReactJS - Nginx Configuration

 ## Installation